jeffbuenting/SCCM/README.md

   - **`[String[]]`SrcPath**: Path to the location where the update has been downloaded.
 This should be the parent.
 That way if there are multilple GUID Downloads associated with one patch, they will all be included with the update

         This cannot be the same path as another Deployment Package.
   - **`[String]$SiteServer: SCCM Site Server.
 Defaults to the local computer
+  - **`[Switch]`Refresh**: Including this switch will refresh the software update deployment package on the deployment point.
+For efficiency sake it may be better to do a refresh after all changes have been made.

+- **Refresh-SCCMSoftwareUpdateDeploymentPackage**
+  - Refreshes the Software Update Deployment Package on the distribution point.
+This Function was moved outside of the other Deployment Package functions because it speeds up the processes to not refresh during pipline input.

+  - **`[String]`$DeploymentPackageName** (_Mandatory_): Deployment Package name.
+  - **`[String]$SiteServer: SCCM Site Server.
+Defaults to the local computer

 - **Set-CMBaselineFromSUG**